 Even in the lowest position, when the chair is also lowered as much as possible, the armrests still hit the edge of my desk.

-Now I've found a simple solution for myself - I just turn the armrests to the sides when I need to sit closer.
+Now I found a simple solution for myself - I just turn the armrests to the sides when I need to sit closer.

 It works fine.

-But this situation made me think that my next purchase will likely be a height-adjustable desk.
+But this situation made me think that my next purchase will probably be a height-adjustable desk.

-I think that such a combination allows you to fully adjust the workspace to your needs.
+I think this combination allows you to fully adjust the workspace to your needs.

 To be honest, it's quite possible to doze off in the chair.

-The backrest moves smoothly, nothing gets stuck, and there is a feeling of reliability.
+The backrest moves smoothly, nothing gets stuck, and there’s a feeling of reliability.

 The only thing I noticed is that sometimes there’s a slight creak in the backrest mechanism.

-I can't say that it's very annoying, but it's present.
+I can't say it’s very annoying, but it is present.

-Perhaps it will go away over time after lubrication, or maybe it's a feature of the design.
+Perhaps it will go away after lubrication over time, or perhaps it's a design feature.

 Fabric in summer